rsm-gh/WGen/README.md

 WGen(8)                                             System Manager's Manual                                            WGen(8)

 NAME
-        pgen - A tool for generating word lists.
+        WGen - A tool for generating word lists.

 DESCRIPTION
-        pgen  -  A  tool  for generating word lists.
+        WGen  -  A  tool  for generating word lists.
 It loads a list of words or strings, and then the incremental mode starts generating the combinations.
 The objective of this program is to allow the user configure "smart" combinations.

        While the program is generating the words, it will display some statistics such as the number of possible combinations, the average of combinations/second, and the estimated amount of time.

-       Usage: To launch the program, it is only needed to enter "pgen" over a terminal.
+       Usage: To launch the program, it is only needed to enter "wgen" over a terminal.

        Using the TUI:
               On  vertical  menus use the Up/Down arrows and over horizontal menus Left/Right arrows to move.
 The enter key is